ivelin/zk0/.kilocode/rules/memory-bank/tech.md

 - Cache volume mounting for model persistence
 - Error handling and logging
 - Consistent execution across different systems
+- **Local package installation**: Automatically installs the project as an editable package (`pip install -e .`) to ensure the latest version is used

 **Usage:**
 ```bash